rafaelchiafarelli/harpia/README.md

 ### Documentation in code with examples
 All code is documented via doxygen.
-All interfaces (HTTP, SOAP, protoduf, gRPC, etc) and methods (c++, C#, java, etc) must have a usage example - Integration Test
+All interfaces (HTTP, SOAP, protoduf, gRPC, etc) and methods (c++, C#, java, etc) must have a usage example that must be ran in an Integration Test
+All unit tests have to pass to form the code.
+Source code generated and library generated will be available to the user to integrate in the project or link in the project

+## Level of tests
+These tests are not the tests of the code generator, but of the code generated.
+Every single branch of code must be tested.
+Unit Tests are small and have to test functionalities of each variable and each set and get function.
+All of the access related tests must be implemented here.
+All thresholds, limits and access mode, must be implemented here.
+Functional Tests are medium tests created to check functionalities such as integration with database, serializations, callbacks, gRPC and streams.
+Integration Tests are bigger and must be able to test in a docker like environment (we must have a way to execute it "portable") - since we will need to use communication privileges.
+The idea is to have some sort of process that will use the data for some dummy, but time consuming purpose.

+## Test of the code generator
+This tests are only ran if the code generator changes. all features must be tested.
+And one example must be created to reach every branch of the code, so, if one feature is a function that is accessed only once and data is destroyed, the test is the generation of that function and test of that function.

 # Enablihng/Disabling features
 All features and code generation can be independently disabled.
 If a feature depends on another, it will be executed, but a warning message will appear.

 # Tools
-* protobuf dRPC
+* protobuf gRPC
 * cmake
 * make
 * python 3.10